Illauriel/voxel_shader/README.md

 There's an example of setting up the material on VoxelTerrain included in the repository.
 All textures used in atlases are CC0, taken from <https://ambientcg.com/>.
 For the example to work out of the box, copy the *zylann.voxel* folder from [voxelgame demo](https://github.com/Zylann/voxelgame) into *addons* subfolder of your test project

+NOTE: If you want to change shader parameters dynamically, the setup would be different between VoxelTerrain and VoxelLodTerrain, because of the implementation differences.
+I will try to include a LOD setup example later, but in short: you will have to use global shader uniforms, instead of setting values directly in material.

 ## Features

 - Dual texture atlas system: separate sets for 'side' and 'top' textures